 - Pipet tips

-- Liquid DNA aliquot of your plasmid of interest (see below for recommend amounts)
+- Liquid DNA aliquot of your plasmid of interest (see below for recommended amounts)

-- Appropriate restriction enzyme (see manufacturer's instructions for proper ammount)
+- Appropriate restriction enzyme (see manufacturer's instructions for proper amount)

 - Approrpriate restriction digest buffer (see manufacturer's instructions)

 - Gel loading dye

 Verifying Total Plasmid Size -OR- Insert and Backbone Size